She is a Primary Care Physician (PCP) who practices in Raleigh, NC 27604. She has 213 Traditional Medicare patients in her practice.

 Based on her DCE contract, and the way that Medicare calculates shared savings with the DCE, she would then retain $23k of this amount.

-In this example, the amount of estimated Shared Savings is calculated based on the method Medicare uses to calculate the total amount of savings it shares with the DCE, and a 25% shared savings selection by the participating physician.
-Pearl can support you in implementing strategies to reduce your patients’ total healthcare spend and achieve Shared Savings.
+In this example, the amount of estimated Shared Savings is calculated based on the method Medicare uses to calculate the total amount of savings it shares with the DCE, a 25% shared savings selection by the participating physician, and full achievement of the 5% quality withhold amount.
+Pearl can support you in implementing strategies to reduce your patients’ total healthcare spend, meet your quality benchmarks, and achieve Shared Savings.

 This example is illustrative only, intended to show how different variables could impact how the Direct Contracting program can work.

-To receive more information about our model and how you can participate in this program, please provide us with some information about your practice so that we can reach out with additional details.
+To receive more information about our model and how you can participate, please provide us with some information about your practice so that we can reach out with additional details.

 If you like what you read, we can provide you with a free, personalized analysis of what Direct Contracting could look like for you.